Chris Bachalo: Back with Marvel

 Bachalo was also the artist on Captain America for 6 issues (#21–26, running December 2003–May 2004 cover dates) pencilling a divisive run written by Robert Morales.
 In an attempt to humanize Steve Rogers, the pair managed to split fans' opinions fairly resoundingly, with both creators leaving the title — Morales ten issues short of his intended contract for the series.

-In 2005, he drew a cover for Runaways.
+In 2005, he drew a cover for Runaways that featured Karolina Dean.

 From 2006 to 2008, Bachalo was the artist for the X-Men title along with new writer Mike Carey after completing his final story arc for Uncanny X-Men (#472–474).
 He was often filled-in for by artist Humberto Ramos, however.

 Bachalo has also pencilled (and coloured) a number of cards for the Vs. collectible card game.
 These have been renditions of both Marvel and DC characters.

 On top of his continuing work for Marvel, Bachalo finished issue #7 of Comicraft's Elephantmen, an issue 4 years in the making.
 The issue was done entirely in double-page spreads and marks his reunion with Steampunk writer Joe Kelly.
 The issue's story, "Captain Stoneheart and the Truth Fairy" also represents Bachalo's first work outside Marvel and DC since his fill-in issue of Witchblade.

-Bachalo has also been one of the four artists who was originally part of the Spider-Man Relaunch.
-Brand New Day, along with Phil Jimenez, Steve McNiven and Salvador Larroca.
+Bachalo has also been one of the four artists who was originally part of the Spider-Man relaunch Brand New Day, along with Phil Jimenez, Steve McNiven and Salvador Larroca.

 Starting with New Avengers #51, Bachalo provided variant covers for the creative team of Brian Michael Bendis and Billy Tan for the "Who will be the next Sorcerer Supreme?" storyline.
 From 2011 to 2012, he teamed up for multiple issues with Jason Aaron on his Wolverine and the X-Men.
 From 2013 to 2015 he returned to work with Bendis on Volume 3 of Uncanny X-Men.
-In 2016, he teamed up again with Jason Aaron on Dr. Strange's first solo title in 10 years, Way of the Weird.
+In 2016, he teamed up again with Jason Aaron on Doctor Strange's first solo title in 10 years, Way of the Weird.

 Antonio Fabela is a regular colorist of Bachalo's work.